 Tomato soup chili is a minimal ingredient recipe, only needing a large can of tomato soup and 6 other ingredients.
 Perfect for a simple dinner packed with hearty comforting flavors.

 We aren't big fans of tomato soup around here, but we somehow find tomato soup in the cupboards now and again.
 We buy it.
 We just don't eat it.
-Although it does pair well with Grilled Cheese Sandwiches, we often forget it exists, and the cycle repeats.
+Although it does pair well with Baked Grilled Cheese, we often forget it exists, and the cycle repeats.

 With the kids not enjoying tomato foods (except ketchup and spaghetti), it's hard to find an excuse to cook it up.
-This is why I found a way to repurpose it into something we can all agree on.
+This is why I found a way to repurpose leftovers into a meal that we can all agree on.

 Jump to: